Generic drug of Coversyl

 Perindopril will be administered at a dose of 4 mg once daily, then after 2 weeks increased to 8 mg once daily, depending on the state of renal function and provided that the 4 mg dose is well tolerated. .

 Elderly patients will receive 2 mg once daily in the first week, then 4 mg once daily the following week before increasing the dose to 8 mg once daily depending on the state of renal function. (see Table 1: "Dosage Adjustment for Renal Failure").

 The dosage will be increased only if the tolerance of the previous dose is good.

 Dosage adjustment in case of renal insufficiency:

-The dosage in patients with renal impairment should be adjusted according to creatinine clearance as shown in Table 1 below.
+The dosage in patients with renal impairment should be adjusted according to the clearance of creatinine as indicated in Table 1 below:

 Creatinine clearance (ml / min)

 2 mg on the day of dialysis

 * The dialysis clearance of perindoprilat is 70 ml / min.
 Patients on hemodialysis should take the dose after the dialysis session.